Marie is a college student interested in horses, science, literature, human nature, '90s music, action movies, the outdoors, and baking.

 To be commanded.
 (II. ii.
 29-32)

 Rosencrantz and Guildenstern’s eagerness to betray their former friend highlights their moral corruption.
 Hamlet easily sees through their disguises and realizes that two of his best friends are working for the man he hates most, Claudius.
-As Hamlet begins to realize that he cannot trust anyone, he becomes even more emotionally corrupted: “I am but mad north-north-west.
+Hamlet becomes even more emotionally corrupted when he realizes that he cannot trust anyone: “I am but mad north-north-west.
 When the wind is southerly, / I know a hawk from a handsaw” (II. ii.
 364-365).
 Hamlet admits that he is going crazy, driven by his outrage and growing corruption stemming from his surrounding friends and family.

 Season your admiration for a while